tgothorp/Gotho.BlazorPdf/README.md

 ## License

-> ℹ️ Important
->
-> Please read the following carefully as it may impact your ability to use this library.
+Licensed under Apache-2.0

-This library contains code from the `PdfViewer` Blazor component provided by the [Blazor Bootstrap]() component library which is licensed under the Apache 2.0 license.
+This library contains code from the `PdfViewer` Blazor component provided by the [Blazor Bootstrap](https://github.com/vikramlearning/blazorbootstrap/tree/main/blazorbootstrap) component library which is licensed under the Apache 2.0 license, See `NOTICE.md` for more information.

-This means that this project is also required to use the Apache 2.0 license which different to MudBlazor's MIT license.
-This difference may have consequences as to your ability to use this library.

-It is your responsibility to determine that this license is compatible with your use-case.

-Please see the NOTICE.md file for more information.